 If you would like a more detailed explanation, read on...

-To read a scholarly article, you will need a basic understanding of how research articles are structured.
-However, the structure of the article will be affected by the nature of the research being reported.
-For example, research papers in science typically follow a standard format that includes sections for introduction, literature review, methods, results, and discussion (see annotated map of this type of paper in "Anatomy of a Scholarly Article").
 However, the nature and range of research approaches related to information technology produces articles with more variation in structure.
 For example, a design science research article, reporting on the development and evaluation of an artifact, will have section labels appropriate to that type of research.

 Research articles have a formal structure that allows you to move from section to section easily.
 The key to effective reading of research articles is to use this formal structure to your advantage.